 - Stay indoors: Children, older adults and people with lung disease, cardiovascular disease or diabetes should remain indoors and avoid breathing smoke, ashes and other pollution in the area.

 - Don't count on a dust mask: Ordinary dust masks, designed to filter out large particles, will not help.
 They still allow the more dangerous smaller particles to pass through.
-Special, more expensive dust masks with true HEPA filters will filter out the damaging fine particles but are difficult for people with lung disease to use.
+N-95 masks will filter out the damaging fine particles but are difficult for people with lung disease to use.
 Consult with your doctor before using a mask, especially if you have a lung disease.

 - Roll up your car windows: When driving your car in smoky areas, keep your windows and vents closed.
 Air conditioning should only be operated in the "recirculate" setting.

 - Put air conditioners on recirculate: Stay inside as much as possible, with doors, windows and fireplace dampers shut and preferably with clean air circulating through air conditioners and air cleaners.
 Use air conditioners in the recirculation setting to keep from pulling outside air into the room.

 - Don't exercise outdoors especially if you smell smoke or notice eye or throat irritation.

 Avoid burning wood, corn, switchgrass or other products to heat the home or water.
 Especially during high pollution days, burning can add pollution to the outdoor air.
 Look for alternatives to heat your home.
 More and more homes are shifting to alternatives such as solar panels and electric or geothermal heat pumps.
 Find information on these heat sources for your home at www.energy.gov.

 If you must burn a fuel to heat your home or water, natural gas stoves and heaters have lower particle pollution emissions than wood-burning devices.
 However, they need to be fully vented to the outdoors as they also produced some of the same pollutants indoors and out, including carbon monoxide.